11 Surprising Facts About The Room

 On June 27, 2003, Wiseau’s masterpiece arrived in theaters—two of them, to be precise.
 The Room’s initial run was confined to the Laemmle Fallbrook and Fairfax cinemas in Los Angeles.
 By the time it was pulled from both just 14 days later, the film had grossed a meager $1900.
 Yet, all was not lost.
 B-movie history was about to intervene.

 9. ONE CINEPHILE ALMOST SINGLE-HANDEDLY KICKED OFF THE ROOM’S CULT FOLLOWING.

-One of the few people who the film during that two-week original run was screenwriter Michael Rousselet.
+One of the few people who saw the film during that two-week original run was screenwriter Michael Rousselet.
 At an “absolutely empty” theater, he found himself enthralled by The Room and its mesmerizing, laugh-out-loud ineptitude.
 Toward the end of the film, Rousselet started ringing his friends and telling them “You have to come see this movie.”
 Three days later, he’d amassed a crowd of more than 100 people.
 Many emailed Wiseau to personally thank him for his work.
 Encouraged, the director set up an encore, midnight showing at Laemmle.
 The turnout exceeded even his wildest expectations and—without hesitation—Wiseau arranged to have it screened monthly.

 10. WISEAU HAS RETROACTIVELY CALLED THE ROOM A DARK COMEDY.

 To hear Wiseau tell it, the film was supposed to be a humorous, tongue-in-cheek farce all along—which means that The Room’s narrative blunders, according to Wiseau, were deliberate.
 Yet an anonymous cast member disputed this claim in a 2008 conversation with Entertainment Weekly.
 “He was trying to put together a drama,” claimed the source.
 “It was basically his stage to show off his acting ability.”